BMW M2: BMW M2 Coupé

 The second-generation M2 (G87) was shown to the public ahead of its debut at Motorclassica in Melbourne, Australia, in October 2022.
 The second-generation M2 wheelbase is 2.1 in longer and overall length is 4.1 in longer and is 1.3 in wider than the first-generation M2.

 The M2 is powered by the twin-turbo 3.0-litre BMW S58 straight-six engine, it was rated at launch with 460 PS at 6,250 rpm and 550 Nm between 2,600 and 5,950 rpm.

-It remains rear-wheel drive and will be available with a 6-speed manual or with an 8-speed automatic transmission.
-0–100 km/h acceleration times are 4.3 seconds for manual transmission models and 4.1 seconds for automatic transmission models, and for 2025 model acceleration times are 4.2 seconds for manual transmission models and 4.0 seconds for automatic transmission models.
+It is available with a 6-speed manual or with an 8-speed automatic transmission.
+0-100 km/h acceleration times are 4.3 seconds for manual transmission models and 4.1 seconds for automatic transmission models, and for 2025 model acceleration times are 4.2 seconds for manual transmission models and 4.0 seconds for automatic transmission models.
 Top speed is limited to 250 kph but can be extended to 285 kph with the optional M Driver's package.

-In some markets, the M2 will have an optional carbon package.
-The package will include M carbon bucket seats that are both power operated and heated as well as a carbon fiber roof and carbon fiber interior trim.
+In some markets, the M2 offered an optional carbon package.
+The package included M carbon bucket seats that are both power operated and heated as well as a carbon fibre roof and carbon fibre interior trim.
 A power sunroof will be standard in the US but optional in Europe.
 Other options include a Shadowline package, a lighting package which offers full-LED adaptive headlights and automatic high beams and driver assistant packages.

 The car launched in April 2023.

 Upon launch, the M2 was offered in five colors including Zandvoort Blue which is exclusive to the G87 M2.

 Mid-cycle refresh

 The BMW M2 received a minor refresh for the 2025 model year.
-The M2 receives a 20 HP increase to 473 HP and an increase in torque of 36 ft/lbs (50Nm) to 442 ft/lbs (600Nm), the same as the G82 M4.
-But only vehicles equipped with the 8-speed automatic will have 442 ft/lbs; torque remains at 406 ft/lbs with the 6-speed manual transmission.
+The M2 received a 20 PS increase to 480 PS and an increase in torque of 49 Nm to 599 Nm, the same as the G82 M4, but only vehicles equipped with the 8-speed automatic; torque remains at 550 Nm with the 6-speed manual transmission.
 BMW has stated the manual transmission 2025 M2 will be 0.1 seconds quicker zero-to-60 mph time, bringing it to a claimed 4.1 seconds.
 BMW says the added torque and quick shifting of the 8-speed automatic transmission can get the M2 to 60 mph in 3.9 seconds.

-The refreshed M2 has fourteen different paint hues available including four "BMW Individual" paint colors, updated wheels and exhaust tips.
-Minor interior updates include a flat-bottomed leather-wrapped steering wheel with a red center stripe and other minor differences.
-The M Sport seats have a new black with red highlight option and carbon fiber bucket seats are now available as a standalone option or part of the Carbon Package.
+The refreshed M2 has fourteen different paint hues available including four "BMW Individual" paint colours, updated wheels and exhaust tips.
+Minor interior updates include a flat-bottomed leather-wrapped steering wheel with a red centre stripe and other minor differences.
+The M Sport seats have a new black with red highlight option and carbon fibre bucket seats are now available as a standalone option or part of the Carbon Package.